This year's submission deadline (Jan. 25) has now passed. Winners will be announced by early April. Thank you for your submissions!

 Rules for the Contest

-Papers written as part of the requirement for courses taken at the University of Puget Sound during Spring, Summer, or Fall 2022 are eligible for this round of the competition.
+Papers written as part of the requirement for courses taken at the University of Puget Sound during Spring, Summer, or Fall of the previous calendar year are eligible during each round of the competition.
 Papers of any length may be submitted; short papers are as likely to win as long ones.

 Students may submit no more than one paper in each category.
 The same paper may be submitted to two categories only if one of the categories is the Race and Pedagogy category.